Best Work Injury Lawyers in Georgia

 Frequently Asked Questions

-No, Georgia law prohibits employers from retaliating against employees for filing a workers' compensation claim.
+Yes, Georgia law prohibits employers from firing or retaliating against employees for filing workers’ compensation claims.

 Additional Resources